 Energy is required to support bodily functions and preserve protein stores.
-If insufficient energy is eaten on a regular basis, the body will automatically use muscle (protein stores) to provide the energy it needs for normal functioning.
-This muscle wasting can affect the older person's balance and increase the risk of falls.
+If there is insufficient energy, the body will automatically use muscle (protein stores) to provide the energy it needs for normal functioning.
+This muscle wasting can affect the older person’s balance and increase the risk of falls.

 What determines energy requirements?

 Calculation of an individual’s energy requirements involves a calculation of their basal metabolic rate (using their gender, age, weight and height) and multiplying this by their physical activity levels (PAL).